Do academic staff have any say in the criteria and methods of performance reviews in their units?

 What are professional development opportunities or grants, and how can I apply for them?

-The web site http://www.myprofdev.wisc.edu/ is designed to be a clearinghouse for all professional development opportunities on campus – from classes, seminars, and special events to informal gatherings.
+The Professional Development and Recognition Committee (PDRC) has put together a list of professional development opportunities on campus https://kb.wisc.edu/acstaff/page.php?id=49829.
 Information about Academic Staff Professional Development grants that provide 50% of the cost of a professional development proposal can be found at the Secretary of the Academic Staff site: Professional Development

 Since Academic Staff Professional Development grants require matching funds by my unit, how can I be assured that there are funds available to support the grant?